 - Use it as much as possible: Make sure that you get your money’s worth by plotting your days out and UK staycations around all of the attractions available – a year of Merlin fun can be super affordable as long as you see and do as much as you can whilst you have your pass!

 If you’re a family who loves variety and you enjoy days out year-round, the Merlin Annual Pass can be a real money-saver.
 From castles, to coasters and creatures – there’s truly something for everyone, and they can be great value for money if you make the most of them.
-If you’ve not yet bought your pass, and you’re not sure which one to choose, check out my article: Are Merlin Annual Passes worth it and which pass is best?
-Got a favourite Merlin attraction?
-Let me know in the comments below!
+If you’ve not yet bought your pass, and you’re not sure which one to choose, check out my Merlin Annual Passes Guide.
+Have fun and keep scrolling for my reviews of our Merlin days out and short break stays!😊

 This post may contain affiliate links – I may earn a small commission at no additional cost to you.